anon-githubber/interpretable_graph_classifications/interpretability_methods/README.md

 4. Add the function to the a python file of the same name as put it in this directory.
 Import the function in \_\_init__.py

+5. In config.yml, add the name of your function under "interpretability methods", and have atleast one configuration "enabled" with a value of boolean

 See the implementation for DeepLIFT as example